uraimo/Awesome-Swift-Playgrounds/README.md

 * [Introduction to Compilers](https://github.com/ahoppen/introduction-to-compilers) - Great introduction to the inner workings of compilers. 🌟
 * [Write your own language: Mu](https://github.com/marciok/Mu) - A playground explaining how to create a tiny programming language named Mu. 🌟
 * [ASM Swift](https://github.com/NSExceptional/ASM-Swift) - A playground for learning Assembly language through Swift. 🌟
+* [Let's build a compiler in Swift](https://github.com/mkchoi212/LBAC-Swift) - Let's Build a Compiler by Jack Crenshaw translated to Swift Playgrounds. 🌟
 * [Register VM](https://github.com/brianhill/register-vm-in-swift) - A register-based VM in a Swift playground. 🌟 ⏳
 * [Turtle Playground](https://github.com/dimsumthinking/TurtlePlayground) - A playground with Logo-like commands. 🌟 ⏳
 * [Swift Brainfuck](https://github.com/xavieryao/Swift-Brainfuck) - Brainfuck interpreter written in Swift using Playground. ⏳